Chitolina/-2nd_Site/README.md

-## This is my second site constructed through Hugo Dataframe and deployed through Netlify.
+## It is my second site constructed through Hugo Dataframe and deployed through Netlify.